norteloco/beholder/readme.md

 You can contact me by [email](mailto:norteloco@outlook.com) or [telegram](https://t.me/norteloco).

 ## To do

-Nearest plans:
-- Docker image
-- Bug fixes
+- Support for additional providers
+- Finding and fixing bugs